 Use the electric meat slicer to slice the trimmed dried beef roasts very thinly cross grain, with a thickness of no more than 1/32nd of an inch.

-Put portions of the sliced dried beef into the 6" x 8" vacuum seal bags, vacuum seal them and put them into the refrigerator or the deep freeze.
-Refrigerator shelf life is roughly three months (and probably longer), though it is almost certain the meat will be eaten within a few weeks.
-Freezer shelf life is whatever you want it to be.
+Put the sliced dried beef into a 6" x 8" vacuum seal bag and vacuum seal it, and keep it in the refrigerator until you use it.
+Plus, refrigerator shelf life is roughly three months (and probably longer), for the uncut portion of the dried beef, so keep it vacuum sealed too, though it is almost certain the meat will be eaten within a few weeks.
+Freezer shelf life can be whatever you want it to be.

 Use the dried beef in sandwiches or in making creamed dried beef over toast.
 There are numerous other nice recipe ideas you can find via the Internet.